 1. An Overview of Hong Kong Company Secretary

 Having a company secretary is a primary condition for any company registered in Hong Kong, according to Section 474, Cap.
 622 Companies Ordinance.
 So, what is a company secretary in Hong Kong?

-You should not misconstrue “company secretary” as the name “secretary” in usual cases, but actually a company secretary in Hong Kong adheres to more roles.
-A company secretary is the company’s representative whose main responsibility is to ensure that the company and its operation is fully compliant with all statutory laws and regulations in accordance with the Hong Kong Companies Ordinance.
+You should not misconstrue “company secretary” as the name “secretary” in usual cases, but actually, a company secretary in Hong Kong adheres to more roles.
+A company secretary is the company’s representative whose main responsibility is to ensure that the company and its operation are fully compliant with all statutory laws and regulations in accordance with the Hong Kong Companies Ordinance.

 In general, the company secretary function is of vital significance to the direction, administration and corporate governance of a Hong Kong company.